 Accounts Receivables are booked when invoiced or when commitments for contributions are made.
 NOVAGA uses the direct write-off method for uncollectible accounts receivable, as opposed to the allowance method, because of the varying degree of collectability from period to period.
 Using the allowance method would cause accounts receivable to materially vary from year to year.
 Further, the majority of accounts receivable recognized consists of unconditional pledges or membership dues, which materially vary from year to year, but may be easily justified as to collectability.
 Therefore, the direct write-off method more accurately reflects the economic phenomena of NOVAGA.
-In June 30, 2016, \$1,404 was charged to bad debt expense because only \$2,596 was collected in June 30, 2015 accounts receivable balance.
+In fiscal year ending June 30, 2018, there were no bad debts expensed.